-These opportunities include working with adults and adolescents who present with a range of mental health issues at all levels of severity.
-Types of problems seen in the inpatient and outpatient populations include acute and chronic psychotic disorders, behavioral disorders, developmental disabilities, and various adjustment reactions.
+These opportunities include working with adults and adolescents who present with a range of behavioral and mental health issues at all levels of severity.
+Common presenting issues at the hospital include acute and chronic psychotic disorders, behavioral disorders, trauma and stressor-related disorders, developmental disabilities, personality disorder, malingering, and various adjustment reactions.

 The training year is divided into three, four-month rotations.
-During each rotation, the intern has two clinical assignments.
+The intern will have one primary training location during each three-month periods, with the exception of Adolescent Services which is divided between the hospital’s two adolescent residential treatment units.
+During these rotations, supervisors and the training staff will work together to allow interns opportunities to work with identified populations of interest and/or participate in research and program development (i.e., forensic, SMI, adolescent, neuropsychology) as available.
 Rotation assignments are arranged so that interns can continue following some treatment cases from one rotation to the next, thus providing the opportunity for experience with longer-term treatment.

-Inpatient Rotation: Training takes place on one of the hospital’s adult inpatient units and on the forensic services units.
-On the adult inpatient unit, the focus is on treatment of more serious psychopathological conditions.
+Adult SMI Rotation: Training takes place on the hospital’s adult inpatient units which primarily treat patients civilly committed or voluntarily admitted for psychiatric treatment.
+The treatment focus on these units is more serious psychopathological conditions.
 An emphasis is placed on psychological assessment and specialized inpatient group therapy techniques.
 Interns will participate in treatment planning meetings, co-lead group therapy with their supervisor, conduct comprehensive psychological evaluations, and may be called upon to develop individualized behavior modification plans.
-Interns spend approximately 20 hours per week on this clinical assignment.
+Interns will also have the opportunity to engage in individual therapy, develop treatment groups, and conduct staff training.

 Adolescent Rotation: Training takes place on the Adolescent Sexual Offenders unit and the Adolescent Inpatient Treatment unit.
 The Adolescent Sexual Offender Treatment program is a residential treatment program that emphasizes long-term treatment of adolescent male sexual offenders.
 Group therapy based in cognitive-behavior theory is the primary treatment modality; additional rotation experiences can include family therapy, individual therapy, and psychological testing/consultation.
 Interns will also learn about case management, developmental issues, and an interdisciplinary team approach to treatment.
 Interns spend approximately 20 hours per week on this clinical assignment.